Psychoacoustics: The Fascinating Science Behind Sound Healing

 Without a doubt, mental illness has reached its zenith in the world.
-We have much to learn and understand about these complex diseases, but one thing is for sure: modern day medicinal treatment have been nothing short of controversial.
-This is part of the reason why people have dug up the past to better understand alternative ways of healing.
+We have much to learn and understand about these complex diseases, but one thing is for sure: modern day medicinal treatment has been nothing short of controversial.
+This is part of the reason many people have turned to the past and uncovered unconventional aspects of healing.

 One of these powerful healing techniques from the past has been making a huge comeback: sound healing.

 SEE ALSO: 4 Daily Mantras For Avoiding Negativity

 Before the written word, sound was used as a tool for promoting holistic healing — physical, mental, and spiritual.
 Indians and ancient Egyptians used specific chants, while Tibetan Buddhists used singing bowls, which were believed to symbolize the unknowable aspect of the universe, and believed to manifest the sound of the universe — ie, Om.

 This relationship of humans to sound and our ancient history has given birth to a specific area of study known as Psychoacoustics — the scientific study of the perception of sound.
 In 1973, Dr. Gerald Oster, an MD and biophysicist, proved in his research paper, “Auditory Beats in the Brain,” that sound affects the way the brain absorbs information and nearly all areas of our life — including healing.
 Therefore it stands to reason certain frequencies of sound can be used to change brain chemistry such as serotonin.

 “Our various states of consciousness are directly connected to the ever-changing electrical, chemical, and architectural environment of the brain.
 Daily habits of behavior and thought processes have the ability to alter the architecture of brain structure and connectivity, as well as, the neurochemical and electrical neural oscillations of your mind.”